 c.
 85 (12-13): (79-85cc 2-Stk; 75-150cc 4-Stk) Max.
 Wheels: Front 17"; Rear 14".
 Max.
 Wheelbase: 51”.
 Small wheel models only.

 a.
-Production Rule: OEM motor and matching frame combination model required (matching year NOT required).
+Production Rule: OEM motor and matching frame combination model required (matching year NOT required), with the following exceptions: 125cc, 200cc, 250cc and 300cc machine models in all classes may have LSR aftermarket frames so long as the frame maintains OEM geometry.
 Frame geometry must remain as designed by the OEM, including all suspension pivot points.
 Engine modifications, frame reinforcements, and aftermarket A-arms, caster brackets, swing-arms and suspension are permitted.

 b.
 4x4: (201-1000cc) 4-wheel or 2-wheel drive shaft or chain driven automatic transmission/clutch production models that come with or without rack or rack availability as standard equipment.